Electronic Earmuffs - Active, Passive, and Radio

 Electronic earmuffs use a variety of technologies to provide both hearing protection and additional functions.
 Some electronic earmuffs use their battery power only to supply AM/FM radio.
 Others go a step further and allow you to plug in an audio device through an auxiliary port or BlueTooth connection.
 Typically, the volume level of the input will not exceed 82dB.

-An Active muff, however, is smarter.
+An Active Electronic Earmuff, however, is smarter.
 It's always working, and it's usually doing two jobs simultaneously.
-First, because you are wearing the muffs, general sounds and conversation can be difficult to hear, and necessary communication can therefore be challenging.
-An active ear muff will amplify ambient sounds at the conversation level for easier hearing.
+First, an active earmuff will amplify ambient sounds.
 Often the level of help it provides is adjustable.
-At the same time, however, it is also listening for louder sounds to occur.
-When the muffs detect a sudden noise considered potentially harmful (usually 82dB or higher), it does its best to instantly block that sound from passing through to the ears.
-This blocking occurs in milliseconds, fast enough to block harmful soundwaves from reaching our eardrums.
+Second, when a sudden noise considered potentially harmful (usually 82dB or higher) is detected, it instantly blocks that sound from passing through to the ears.